 3.1 Independent Auditor

-of disagreements between management and the independent auditor
+engaged (including resolution of disagreements between management and the independent

-the Committee, the termination and replacement of such firm.
-Each
+as determined by the Committee, the termination and replacement of such firm.
+Each such

 Rotation of Independent Auditor.